vedatechnologiesinc/vix/README.md

-  remove, r         uninstall packages from a profile upgrade, u        upgrade packages using their most recent flake list, l           list the installed packages rollback, b       roll back to a previous version of a profile history, h        show all versions of a profile wipe-history, w   delete non-current versions of a profile diff-closures, d  show the closure difference between each version of a profile
+  remove, r         uninstall packages from a profile upgrade, u        upgrade packages using their most recent flake list, l           list the installed packages rollback, rb      roll back to a previous version of a profile history, h        show all versions of a profile wipe-history, w   delete non-current versions of a profile diff-closures, d  show the closure difference between each version of a profile